Medical Volunteer Program in India - Delhi

 Volunteers can help at both hospitals and slum clinics, but local regulations generally prevent international volunteers from treating patients independently.

-Qualified and experienced professionals will be able to provide more hands-on care at slum clinics or can request to volunteer in their area of expertise.
+Qualified and experienced professionals will be able to provide more hands-on care at slum clinics or can request to volunteer in their area of expertise (although this cannot be guaranteed).
 Duties may include:

 - Treating minor injuries

 Long-term volunteers (three months or longer) will have more scope to assist with hands-on tasks and fully qualified doctors can occasionally assist with surgical procedures, subject to their qualifications and experience.